Eritrea accused of starting offensive on Ethiopia's Tigray - NewsBreak

 Which countries have abolished the death penalty?
 Which countries still have the death penalty?
 Which country has the most capital punishments?

-An outbreak of Ebola has been declared in Uganda after health authorities confirmed a case of the relatively rare Sudan strain, the health ministry and World Health Organization (WHO) said on Tuesday.
-A 24-year-old man in Uganda's central Mubende district showed symptoms and later died.
-The health ministry's permanent secretary,...
+KAMPALA, Sept 20 (Reuters) - An outbreak of Ebola has been declared in Uganda after health authorities confirmed a case of the relatively rare Sudan strain, the health ministry and World Health Organization (WHO) said on Tuesday.

 French leader sees progress between Rwanda, DR Congo